 Mailchimp

-Not building an email list is the number one mistake most bloggers say they committed.
-It lets you build deeper relationships with your readers and share your latest articles with them.
-Mailchimp offers a generous free plan for up to 2000 subscribers, though strips a few features.
+Not building an email list is the top mistake most bloggers admit to.
+It lets you build deeper relationships with readers and share your latest articles directly.
+Mailchimp offers a free plan for up to 500 contacts (they tightened this from 2,000); paid plans start at $13/mo.
+See our Mailchimp breakdown.

 Here are the best email marketing software(s) in the market if Mailchimp doesn’t work for you.